 “Most repairs get cheaper over time as parts become more widely available.
 Once independent repair shops can get a steady supply of parts and more shops start to offer the service, that can help drive the price down as well,” iFixit says.

-However the lack of ADH repair services and the fragility of the S8 might drive some consumers away in the meantime.
+However, the lack of ADH repair services and the fragility of the S8 might drive some consumers away in the meantime.
 Perhaps you’d fall in love with the Essential Phone if you tried it.

 What would you do if you cracked your Galaxy S8?
 Would you even buy it at all or just look at S8 alternatives?
 Let us know in the comments below!